jiazhiren201988/ProReT/ProReT/README.md

 LINCS instances are summarized by the median within compound-cell conditions, then reversal scores are averaged across at least three cell lines.

-Because the supported cNMF `gene_spectra_score` matrices are signed, ProReT calls these quantities **signed program-template alignments**, not cNMF usage or non-negative program activity.

 ## Inputs